grahamhome/perfect-py-hooks/README.md

 # Git Hooks for Python
 This repo contains useful Git hooks for Python development.
-Hooks may be found in [hooks/pre-commits](hooks/pre-commits).
+Hooks may be found in [hooks](hooks).
 ## Contents
-- [hooks/pre-commits/black](hooks/pre-commits/black): Runs [Black](https://pypi.org/project/black/) on all .py files included in each commit.
-- [hooks/pre-commits/isort](hooks/pre-commits/isort): Runs [isort](https://pypi.org/project/isort/) on all .py files included in each commit.
+- [hooks/pre-commit](hooks/pre-commit): Runs [Black](https://pypi.org/project/black/) and [isort](https://pypi.org/project/isort/) on all .py files included in each commit.
-- [hooks/pre-commit](hooks/pre-commit): Executes all pre-commit hooks whenever `git commit` is run.
 ## Installation
 ### Global
 If you would like to use these hooks in all your Git repos: